 Consumer Class Action

-• Class members lived in an apartment complex.
-The representative class members claimed that there were constant bed bug infestations in apartments and common areas throughout the complex.
-They claimed that the landlord did not comply with Civil Code Section 1954.605 regarding giving notice to the tenants regarding the pest control operator's findings.
+- Mediated consumer class action case involving apartment complex tenants.
+The tenants claimed that there were constant bed bug infestations in their apartments and common areas.
+The tenants further claimed that the landlord did not comply with Civil Code Section 1954.605 - failing to give them notice of the pest control operator's findings.

 Contractual

-• Plaintiff construction company sued another construction company for payment on promissory notes.
-Defendant denied that the promissory notes were valid.
-Defense filed a cross-complaint alleging that Plaintiff caused Defense to lose money on the project.
+- Mediated a case in which the plaintiff construction company sued another construction company over payment on promissory notes.
+The defendant denied that the promissory notes were valid.
+The defense filed a cross-complaint alleging that the plaintiff caused them to lose money on the project.

-• Plaintiff, a commercial tenant, sued the landlord/developer for breach of contract based on the landlord's failure to properly maintain the shopping center which caused the plaintiff to lose profits.
-Landlord cross-complained for failure to pay rent.
+- Mediated a case wherein a commercial tenant plaintiff sued their landlord/developer for a breach of contract based on the landlord's failure to properly maintain the shopping center which caused the plaintiff to lose profits.
+The landlord cross-complained that the plaintiff failed to pay rent.

-• Two dentists formed a corporation with one dentist providing the care to patients and the other would provide support services through another company he owned.
-They ran into problems because the treating dentist believed the other dentist was engaging in self-dealing and siphoning off profits of their corporation to his own corporation.
+- Mediated a case involving two dentists who formed a corporation.
+One dentist provided patient care and the other provided support services through a separate company he owned.
+Problems arose when the patient care dentist began to suspect that the support service dentist was engaging in self-dealing and siphoning off profits to his own corporation.

-• The plaintiff attorney did transactional work for a tech start-up company.
-He did not have a written retainer agreement.
-He submitted monthly invoices with block billing.
-The company paid some of the money that was billed.
-The company claimed that it did not have the funds to pay it all.
+- Mediated a case regarding a plaintiff attorney who did transactional work for a tech start-up company.
+The plaintiff did not have a written retainer agreement - instead - he submitted monthly invoices with block billing.
+The start-up did not pay the plaintiff in full, claiming that they did not have sufficient funds.
 They could not come to an agreement on a payment plan so the plaintiff sued his client on a quantum meruit theory.

 Fraud/Misrepresentation

-• Defendant is a house flipper.
-Defendant owned a property for a few months before putting it back on the market.
-Plaintiff purchased the property.
-After close of escrow, Plaintiff found problems with plumbing, electrical, and a cracked slab which he contended had not been disclosed.
-Defendant claimed the disclosures were adequate because Defendant had no knowledge of these problems.
+- Mediated a case regarding a defendant house flipper.
+The defendant owned a property for a few months before selling it off to the plaintiff.
+After the close of escrow, the plaintiff found problems with the property's plumbing and electrical as well as a cracked slab - all of which he contended had not been disclosed.
+The defendant claimed the disclosures were adequate because the defendant did not know about these problems.

-• Plaintiff purchased a horse.
-Her trainer helped broker the sale.
-He also acted as her agent at the veterinary prepurchase exam.
-After the exam, the trainer told her that the vet check had gone perfectly.
-Based on those representations she purchased the horse.
-She claimed never to have seen a report or spoken to the vet before the sale.
-The horse later became lame.
-She eventually got the prepurchase report which showed some indications to be concerned about lameness.
-Plaintiff sued the trainer for fraud.
+- Mediated a case involving the sale of a horse purchased by the plaintiff.
+The plaintiff's trainer helped broker the sale.
+The trainer also acted as the plaintiff's agent at the veterinary prepurchase exam.
+After the exam, the trainer told the plaintiff that the vet check had gone perfectly.
+Based on those representations the plaintiff purchased the horse, never having seen the report or spoken to the vet that conducted the pre-sale exam.
+The horse later became lame at which point the plaintiff finally looked at the prepurchase report which showed some indications of the horse developing its lameness.
+The plaintiff sued the trainer for fraud.

-• Plaintiff was contacted by a solar company salesman.
-Salesman attempted to sell Plaintiff a Power Purchasing Agreement (PPA).
-Plaintiff had lots of unanswered questions and never signed a contract.
-Workers came on her property and installed the panels anyway.
-The solar company began charging the plaintiff.
-Plaintiff claimed she never signed a contract.
+- Mediated a case regarding a plaintiff's interactions with a solar company salesman.
+The salesman attempted to sell the plaintiff a Power Purchasing Agreement (PPA).
+The plaintiff had lots of unanswered questions and never signed the contract.
+Despite this, workers came to the plaintiff's property and installed the panels and the solar company began charging the plaintiff.
+The plaintiff sued, claiming that she never signed a contract.

 Lemon Law

-• Plaintiff leased a new car.
-Plaintiff brought car back multiple times in less than three months in the shop for various repairs.
-Dealer claimed that these were different repairs each time and the dealer repaired every item as requested so there was no basis for a buy back.
+- Mediated a case in which the plaintiff's newly leased car exhibited issues that required multiple dealership shop visits in less than three months for various repairs.
+The dealer claimed that each visit was for a different repair and that they repaired every item as requested meaning there was no basis for a buyback.

 Constr.
 Defect/Real Property

-• Plaintiff, the owner of lower property, sued Defendant, owner of upper property, for flooding damage on Plaintiff's property after a rainstorm.
-Plaintiff claimed that construction and grading on Defendant's property caused water to be diverted to Plaintiff's property.
+- Mediated a case where the plaintiff, the owner of the lower property, sued the defendant, the owner of the upper property, for flood damage after a rainstorm.
+The plaintiff claimed that construction and grading on the defendant's property caused water to be diverted to their property.

 Construction Breach Of Contract

-• The Water Authority contracted with a company to design floating docks on a city reservoir.
-The general contractor hired a subcontractor to build and install the docks.
-The boards began to crack.
-Dispute as to whether the problem with the boards was due to the design or the installation.
+- Mediated regarding an incident where the Water Authority contracted a company to design floating docks on a city reservoir.
+The general contractor hired a subcontractor to build and install the docks whose boards began to crack.
+The dispute at the center of the case was whether the problem with the boards was due to the design or the installation.

-• The plaintiff contractor hired a sub to do some work on a tenant improvement project at a mall.
-During the course of construction, the sub's employees caused water damage to occur twice on the mall property.
+- Mediated a case wherein the plaintiff contractor hired a sub to work on a tenant improvement project at a mall.
+During the course of construction, the sub's employees caused water damage to mall property twice.
 The property owner refused to allow the sub back on the property.
-The contractor hired a new sub to do the work.
-The contractor then sued the sub to recover the substantial costs associated with hiring the new sub and for having to tear out and redo a lot of the first sub's work.
+The contractor then hired a new sub to do the work.
+The contractor sued the first sub for having to tear out and redo a lot of their and for the substantial costs of having to hire a new sub.

 Construction Defects

-• Plaintiff entered into a contract with a contractor to build a custom home.
-The home was to be completed within several months.
-Almost a year and a half later, the home was not completed.
-Plaintiff hired subs to finish the project.
-Plaintiff sued for breach of contract and defective construction.
+- Mediated a case involving a plaintiff who hired a contractor to build a custom home.
+The project was expected to take a few months.
+After almost a year and a half the home was still under construction.
+At this point, the plaintiff hired subs to finish the project.
+The plaintiff sued the contractors they initially hired for breach of contract and defective construction.

 Discrimination

-• Plaintiff was working as an assistant professor at a university.
-She claimed that she was not being paid as much as other assistant professors who were doing similar work.
+- Mediated a case involving a plaintiff working as an assistant professor at a university.
+The plaintiff claimed that she was not being paid as much as other assistant professors for similar work.

-• Plaintiff worked as a sous chef for a restaurant.
-She did not get along well with the head chef.
-She told the owners he sexually harassed her, but did not give details.
-Chef denied.
-They continued to work together but did not get along.
-The owners decided to fire her.
-They gave her a period of time that she could work and then she would be let go.
-At that point, Plaintiff gave them more information about the sexual harassment.
-After she was fired she sued for wrongful termination
+- Mediated a case in which the plaintiff was a sous chef for a restaurant.
+The plaintiff did not get along well with the head chef.
+The plaintiff told the restaurant owners the head chef sexually harassed her but did not give details.
+The head chef denied these allegations.
+The two continued to work together despite not getting along.
+The owners ultimately decided to fire the plaintiff and told her that they would give her some time before officially letting her go.
+At that point, the plaintiff gave the owners more information about the sexual harassment.
+The plaintiff was nonetheless fired and subsequently sued for wrongful termination

 PAGA

-• Plaintiff made a claim for various Labor Code violations and a PAGA claim.
-Plaintiff, a non-exempt employee, claimed that employees were paid different rates for different tasks.
+- Mediated a case involving a plaintiff who alleged various Labor Code violations and a PAGA claim against their employer.
+The plaintiff, who was a non-exempt employee, claimed that employees were paid different rates for different tasks.
 Some tasks were paid hourly and others were paid piece rate.
-However, if both types of tasks were done in one day and the total amount of those hours worked was greater than eight hours, overtime was not paid.
+However, the plaintiff alleged that overtime was not paid if both types of tasks were done in one day and the total amount of those hours worked was greater than eight hours.

-• Plaintiff worked for a company with more than 500 employees.
-She had a medical condition that caused her to need to work from home from time to time.
+- Mediated a case regarding a plaintiff who worked for a company with more than 500 employees.
+The plaintiff had a medical condition that required her to work from home from time to time.
 The company refused her request to work from home.
-She quit and sued for wrongful termination as well as for numerous labor code violations which were also included in the PAGA claim.
+She quit and sued for wrongful termination as well as for numerous labor code violations which were included in the PAGA claim.

 Retaliation

-• Plaintiff worked as a meat cutter at a market.
-He was a recent immigrant.
-He claimed that he was discriminated against because of his ethnicity and religion.
-He claims he was constructively terminated from his employment.
-He also claims he was misclassified as an exempt salaried employee.
+- Mediated a case regarding a plaintiff who worked as a meat cutter at a market.
+The plaintiff was a recent immigrant and claimed that he was discriminated against because of his ethnicity and religion.
+The plaintiff also claimed that he was misclassified as an exempt salaried employee while working there and was constructively terminated.

-• The plaintiff worked as the used car manager for a car dealership for a number of years.
-He was an at-will employee.
-He was fired and replaced by a much younger man.
-Plaintiff sued for wrongful termination based on age discrimination.
+- Mediated a case involving a plaintiff who worked as a used car dealership manager as an at-will employee.
+He was fired and replaced by a much younger man leading the plaintiff to sue for wrongful termination based on age discrimination.
 The defense claimed that he was fired for poor performance.

 Sexual Harassment

-• Plaintiffs were employees at a small retail business.
-They worked for defendant for a period of time.
-During that time they claim that Defendant owner made inappropriate racial and sexual comments creating a hostile work environment.
-They quit and later sued for constructive termination and Labor Code violations.
+- Mediated a case in which the plaintiffs were employees at a small retail business where they worked for the defendant.
+The plaintiffs claim that the defendant owner made inappropriate racial and sexual comments creating a hostile work environment.
+The plaintiffs quit and sued for constructive termination and Labor Code violations.

 Wrongful Termination

-• Plaintiff worked as a salesman for a company.
-He complained about racial harassment.
-The company did an investigation and found the complaint to be valid.
-The company took some remedial action.
-After that, the plaintiff claimed that as a result of his complaint he was demoted, and eventually furloughed and constructively terminated.
-Defendant claimed that he was a poor salesman and the company's actions had nothing to do with his complaints.
+- Mediated a case involving a plaintiff who worked as a salesman for a company.
+The plaintiff complained about racial harassment prompting a company investigation that validated the complaint.
+The plaintiff claimed that as a result of his complaint he was demoted, and eventually furloughed and constructively terminated.
+The defendant claimed that he was a poor salesman and that the company's actions had nothing to do with his complaints.

-• Plaintiff worked as the controller at a small construction company.
-She suffered from back problems.
-She claimed that she was fired after she gave the company a letter from her doctor saying she needed time off from her back injury.
+- Mediated a case brought forth by a plaintiff who worked as the controller at a small construction company.
+The plaintiff suffered from back problems and claimed that she was fired after she gave the company a letter from her doctor saying she needed time off from her back injury.
 She claimed the company wanted to avoid paying her for workers comp.
 The defense contended that she quit and only sent them the doctor's note after she quit.

-• The claimant was hired as a controller for a construction company.
-She worked for the company for about six months and she was fired.
-She claimed that she had been fired because she had pointed out irregular or illegal accounting practices involving government projects.
-Respondent claimed that she was fired because she had misrepresented her abilities when she was hired and was completely incompetent.
+- Mediated a case wherein the claimant was hired as a controller for a construction company.
+She worked for the company for about six months before being fired.
+She claimed she was fired because she pointed out irregular or illegal accounting practices involving government projects.
+The respondent claimed that she was fired because she misrepresented her abilities when she was hired and was completely incompetent.

 Subrogation